chengpohi/chengpohi.github.io/README.md

 <summary>Script Function</summary>

-Works like a script with function, variable or iteration etc, so can quickly create your own query template or library for handling common use cases
+Works like a script with function, variable or iteration etc, so can quickly create personal query template or library for handling common use cases to reduce duplicate code. also can convert function to IDE shortcut action so we can quickly run function in common scenes

 </details>